Student Guidelines for International Internships

 - The internship experience is paid, helping students offset high travel and living expenses and excessive debt

-BYU-Idaho will also generally approve an internship outside of the United States if the applicant is an international BYU-Idaho student and the requested internship is in the applicant’s country of residence or in a country that is within the same region of the applicant’s home country and does not have travel restrictions or warnings.
+BYU-Idaho will also generally approve an internship outside of the United States if the applicant is an international BYU-Idaho student and the requested internship is in the applicant’s country of residence or in a country that is within the same region as the applicant’s home country and does not have travel restrictions or warnings.

 Notwithstanding the above criteria, all international internships are subject to final approval by the Student Life and Academic vice presidents.
 University officials reserve the right to deny any internship application for safety, academic, or any other lawful reason.